joanaapa/Foundation-Medical/README.md

 ## Citation
-To cite our work, please use the following BibTeX entry:
+To cite our work please use the following BibTeX entry:

 ```markdown
 @inproceedings{huix2024natural,